 Why is understanding Ratio Strength important?

-Understanding Ratio Strength is crucial for healthcare professionals to ensure that patients receive the correct dosage of medication.
-It helps in preparing solutions accurately, ensuring efficacy and safety of the medication administered.
+Understanding ratio strength is crucial for healthcare professionals to ensure that patients receive the correct dosage of medication.
+It helps in preparing solutions accurately, supporting both efficacy and safety.

 Can Ratio Strength be applied to both solids and liquids?